-- HUBCO was the joint winner of South Asia's "Best Presented Annual Report 2020" in the Power & Energy category by the South Asian Federation of Accountants (SAFA), one of the highestranking accounting bodies in the South Asian Association for Regional Cooperation (SAARC). - HUBCO received Merit Certificate for the best corporate and sustainability report-2021 by ICAP and ICMAP. - HUBCO won Joint Bronze award for the Best Presented Annual Report 2021 by SAFA. - HUBCO bagged Corporate Excellency award by Management Association of Pakistan for the 5th consecutive year in 2022. - HUBCO was the recipient of the prestigious top 25 companies award-2021 by Pakistan Stock Exchange. - HUBCO was awarded NEPRA's CSR Stalwart Award in recognition of its efforts to support and uplift the local communities in 2022. - HUBCO won at the CSR Summit 2023 for its contribution in the areas of education, health, and community development. - Awarded for CSR at the 15th Annual Corporate Social Responsibility Awards 2023, organized by the National Forum for Environment and Health (NFEH). - Secured top position in the 'Foundation of Process Safety' category of 9th HSE Awards by The Professional Network Organization.
+- HUBCO was the joint winner of South Asia's "Best Presented Annual Report 2020" in the Power & Energy category by the South Asian Federation of Accountants (SAFA), one of the highestranking accounting bodies in the South Asian Association for Regional Cooperation (SAARC). - HUBCO received Merit Certificate for the best corporate and sustainability report-2021 by ICAP and ICMAP. - HUBCO won Joint Bronze award for the Best Presented Annual Report 2021 by SAFA. - HUBCO bagged Corporate Excellency award by Management Association of Pakistan for the 5th consecutive year in 2022. - HUBCO was the recipient of the prestigious top 25 companies award-2021 by Pakistan Stock Exchange. - HUBCO was awarded NEPRA's CSR Stalwart Award in recognition of its efforts to support and uplift the local communities in 2022. - Awarded for CSR at the 15th Annual Corporate Social Responsibility Awards 2023, organized by the National Forum for Environment and Health (NFEH). - Secured top position in the 'Foundation of Process Safety' category of 9th HSE Awards by The Professional Network Organization.